Llanos: Fauna

 Some of the largest jaguars in the world are found in the Llanos, with average weights of over 100 kg for males.

 The Llanos long-nosed armadillo (Dasypus sabanicola) and the short-tailed opossum Monodelphis orinoci are endemic to the Llanos.

 The Llanos' wetlands supports around 70 species of water birds, including the scarlet ibis.
-A large portion of the distribution of the sharp-tailed ibis (Cerbibis oxycerca) and white-bearded flycatcher (Phelpsia inornata) is in the Llanos.
+A large portion of the distribution of the sharp-tailed ibis (Cercibis oxycerca) and white-bearded flycatcher (Phelpsia inornata) is in the Llanos.

 Native reptiles include the Orinoco crocodile (Crocodylus intermedius), spectacled caiman (Caiman crocodilus), Green anaconda (Eunectes murinus), and Arrau turtle (Podocnemis expansa), which live in the ecoregion's wetlands.

 Indigenous peoples

 Indigenous peoples of the Llanos include the Guahibo in the western Llanos of Colombia and Venezuela, and the Yaruro in the eastern Llanos in Venezuela.

 Cattle raising and farming

 The primary economic activity in the Llanos since the Spanish colonial era is the herding of millions of cattle.
 An 1856 watercolor by Manuel María Paz depicts sparsely populated open grazing lands with cattle and palm trees.
 The term llanero ("plainsman") became synonymous with the cowhands that took care of the herds, and had some cultural similarities with the gauchos of the Pampas or the vaqueros of Spanish and Mexican Texas.

 Decades of extensive cattle raising has altered the ecology of the Llanos.
 Grasslands and savannas are frequently burned to make them more suitable for grazing and eliminate trees and shrubs.
 Non-native grasses have been introduced for cattle fodder, including the African grass Melinis minutiflora, and now cover large areas.

 Agriculture, particularly rice and maize, now cover extensive areas, including rice fields in former seasonal wetlands.